tencent-ailab/V-Express/README.md

 ## Release

+- [2024/06/03] 🔥 If you are using ComfyUI, you can try [ComfyUI-V-Express](https://github.com/tiankuan93/ComfyUI-V-Express).
 - [2024/05/29] 🔥 We have added video post-processing that can effectively mitigate the flicker problem.
 - [2024/05/23] 🔥 We release the code and models.